Royal Rumble (2010): Event

+Dark match

-Before the event aired live on pay-per-view, an untelevised match took place in which Gail Kim, Kelly Kelly, Eve Torres, and Bella Twins (Nikki and Brie) defeated Maryse, Katie Lea Burchill, Jillian Hall, Alicia Fox, and Natalya in a 10-Diva tag team match.
+Before the event aired live on pay-per-view, a dark match took place in which Gail Kim, Kelly Kelly, Eve Torres, and The Bella Twins (Nikki Bella and Brie Bella) defeated Maryse, Katie Lea Burchill, Jillian Hall, Alicia Fox, and Natalya in a 10-Diva tag team match.

 Preliminary matches

-The event opened with Christian defending the ECW Championship against Ezekiel Jackson, who was accompanied by William Regal.
+The event opened with Christian defending the ECW Championship against Ezekiel Jackson (accompanied by William Regal).
 Regal attempted to interfere but the referee noticed, ejecting Regal from ringside.
 Christian executed the Killswitch on Jackson to retain the title.

-Next, The Miz defended the WWE United States Championship against Montel Vontavious Porter, as Theodore Long booked in a backstage segment.
+Next, The Miz defended the WWE United States Championship against Montel Vontavious Porter (MVP), a match that Theodore Long booked in a backstage segment.
 After MVP chased Miz into the ring, Miz pinned him with a small package to retain the title.

 After that, Sheamus defended the WWE Championship against Randy Orton.
 Sheamus dominated most of the match, targeting Orton's left arm.
 Sheamus attempted Pale Justice on Orton but Orton countered the move with a Rope Hung DDT.
 Orton pinned Sheamus but Sheamus touched the bottom rope, voiding the pinfall.
 Orton attempted a punt on Sheamus but Sheamus countered and targeted Orton's left arm.
 Cody Rhodes interfered and attacked Sheamus, meaning Sheamus retained the title by disqualification.
 After the match, Orton confronted and attacked Rhodes.
-Ted DiBiase Jr. came out but was also attacked by Orton.
+Ted DiBiase came out but was also attacked by Orton.
 Sheamus attacked Orton with a Brogue Kick and celebrated his victory.

 Next, Michelle McCool defended the WWE Women's Championship against Mickie James.
 McCool was accompanied by Layla.
 Before the match began, McCool taunted James by calling her "Piggy James" and Layla wore a fat suit to mock James.
 As the match started, "Piggy James" Layla tried to attack the genuine James but McCool accidentally executed a Big Boot on Layla.
 James took advantage and executed a Mickie DDT to win the title.

-The fifth match featured The Undertaker defending the World Heavyweight Championship against Rey Mysterio Jr. After countering a Last Ride, Mysterio executed two 619s on Undertaker.
+In the penultimate match, The Undertaker defended the World Heavyweight Championship against Rey Mysterio.
+After countering a Last Ride, Mysterio executed two 619s on Undertaker.
 Mysterio attempted a West Coast Pop but Undertaker caught Mysterio and executed a Last Ride to retain the title.